WitherBuilder13/F-777_Music/README.md

 ## What this mod does

-This mod adds music discs with songs by F-777.
+This mod adds Music Discs with songs by F-777.

 ## Features added so far: